kobosko/config/README.md

-# Stealthy VM - Looks like a terminal on your Mac but scales to a fully working i3 desktop.
+# Stealthy VM

+It Looks like a terminal on your Mac but scales to a fully working i3 desktop.

 Since I develop for Linux systems, I need a reliable Linux VM on my Mac.
 I also want it to support GUI apps, since I want to be able to use it as my primary development platform, not just a text based terminal.
 However, Since I already have a great graphical environment on my Mac, with a highly optimized web browser and Visual Studio code running, I want to be able to use all of that together with my guest VM without introducing yet another graphical desktop running inside of my regular desktop.
 I dont want to have to move files back and forth between the Host and VM.
 They should optimally just be there, in my home directory like on the Mac.